victorze-vba/Scraping/README.md

 # Scraping web
- Library to extract data from websites
+ Extract data from websites easily.

- Librería que facilita la extracción de datos de internet
+ Extrae datos de sitios web facilmente.

 ## Issues
  If you find an error or want to suggest an improvement [write to me](https://github.com/vba-dev/vba-scraping/issues)